Floorp-Projects/Floorp/testing/geckodriver/doc/Notarization.md

 There are some mitigating circumstances:

-  * Vertification problems only occur when other notarized programs, such as a web browser, downloads the software from the internet.
+  * Verification problems only occur when other notarized programs, such as a web browser, downloads the software from the internet.

   * Arbitrary software downloaded through other means, such as